astriaorg/docs/docs/overview/the-astria-sequencer-network.md

-# The Astria Sequencer Network
+# The Astria Sequencing Layer

-The Astria sequencer network uses CometBFT (formerly Tendermint) as its consensus algorithm.
-At a minimum, the sequencer network needs to implement a decentralized leader selection algorithm which rotates between proposers.
+The Astria Sequencing Layer uses CometBFT (formerly Tendermint) as its consensus algorithm.
+At a minimum, the sequencing layer  needs to implement a decentralized leader selection algorithm which rotates between proposers.
 Ideally, it is also able to provide single-slot (“fast”) finality, which prevents forks from occurring, allowing for simplified chain derivation logic on